nithyatae/lifedevelopment-/README.md

 # lifedevelopment-
-This is repository for life process
+This is repository for life process development